Esther-Omono/Esther-Omono/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on improving my CSS skills.
-It is still a little bit rusty.
+- 🔭 I’m currently working on improving my Javascript skills.
+I have a whole lot to catch up on.
 - 🌱 I’m learning to design and develop Front End Web Applications.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...